Co-Employment vs. Joint Employment: 5 Big Differences

 Co-Employment vs. Joint Employment: Key Differences

-While both co-employment and joint employment arrangement involve multiple parties sharing some element of the resulting employment responsibilities, they differ in terms of structure and implications.
+While both co-employment and joint employment arrangements involve multiple parties sharing some element of the resulting employment responsibilities, they differ in terms of structure and implications.

 As these cases are changing the discussion around how employees and employers interact all the time, it’s essential to clarify administrative burden factors defining co-employment vs joint employment early on, based on the following: